flexanalytics/flexit-docs/docs/docker-windows.md

 ```

 This command will install docker and docker-compose if not already installed, build the images, and start the container(s).

+> Due to the inherent nature and size of Windows containers, the installation process may take a while to complete.
+Please be patient.

 ### Access FlexIt